About CERT

 Apply at VCU Graduate Admissions Request Information

-The Pre-medical Graduate Health Sciences Certificate (CERT) program of Virginia Commonwealth University School of Medicine is a one-year in-person, graduate-level program for individuals seeking to enhance their qualifications for admission into professional school, including medical and dental School.
-The program is administered through the VCU School of Medicine, with required and elective courses based in specific departments.
+The Pre-medical Graduate Health Sciences Certificate (CERT) program of Virginia Commonwealth University School of Medicine is a one-year in-person, graduate-level program for individuals seeking to enhance their qualifications for admission to competitive professional schools.

 Get on Track with a Health Sciences Post-Bac